Skyscanner/backpack-ios/UNRELEASED.md

 # Unreleased
 > Place your changes below this line.
-**Added:**

-- Backpack/Chip:
-  - New `isShadowEnabled` property to optionally disable chip's shadows.
-  - New `backgroundTint` property to optionally change the chip background color.
-  - New `colorUnselectedState` property to decide whether the background color should be used in a lighter form for the background.

 ## How to write a good changelog entry

 1. Add 'Breaking', 'Added' or 'Fixed' in bold depending on if the change will be major, minor or patch according to [semver](semver.org).